ch0m5/Get_Hooked/README.md

 * F6: Load previously saved state
 * F7: Recieve instant damage (Unless on godmode)
 * F9: Debug view (Colliders/Logic)
-* F10: Godmode (No damage, no collisions, and free movment)
+* F10: Godmode (No damage, no collisions, and free movement)
 * F11: Activate/Deactivate FPS cap (30)
 * 1/2/3/4/5: Change game scale to number chosen

 ## Innovation
 * Player accelerates and deaccelerates when moving on ground, but not while being airborne
+* Player collider changes shape and position depending on his current animation
 * Player can crouch to evade things that could hit his head area
 * Player slides with a different deacceleration when trying to crouch while moving
 * Player can jump in the air once making a somersault
-* Original Debug Functionalities
+* Some Original Debug Functionalities

 ## Contributing
 1. Fork it!